status-im/specs/docs/draft/6-payloads.md

 A client SHOULD also periodically send a `ContactUpdate` to all the contacts, the interval is up to the client, the Status official client sends these updates every 48 hours.

-`ContactRequestSignature` is MUST be signed by the sending user, the format is described  in [ContactRequestSignature](#contact-request-signature)
+`ContactRequestSignature` MUST be signed by the sending user, the format is described  in [ContactRequestSignature](#contact-request-signature)

 ### Contact